Scan time: 2-3 minutes / Read time: 3-5 minutes

 Ask: am I avoiding this because shipping it puts me on the line?

-Leo sits with it again and feels his chest tighten.
+Leo sits with it again, and his chest tightens.

 The guest talked about ignoring every gym he ever joined.

-That is the pebble: it's scary, not boring.
+There it is — the pebble.
+It's scary, not boring.

 🪨 Step 3 — Make one tiny move that shrinks the fear.

-Once you've named the pebble, the smallest next move becomes obvious.
+Named the pebble?
+The smallest next move gets obvious.

 Leo doesn't force a 2-hour edit session.

-He opens the file, listens to the first 5 minutes, and writes one timestamp.
+He opens the file, plays the first 5 minutes, writes one timestamp.

 The pebble shrinks.
-He edits for 40 minutes that night without forcing it.
+He edits 40 minutes that night, no forcing.

-The prompt below will run one stuck task through the boring / scary / confusing test.
+The prompt below runs one stuck task through the boring / scary / confusing test.

 You just tell it the task you've been avoiding.